NEWS & RESOURCES

 Being open and honest about pay practices within the workplace can bring significant benefits as well.
 Not only does pay transparency help to eliminate wage disparities and foster pay equity, but it can also build trust between employers and employees.

-XpanseHR Compensation Practice Director David Birnbaum, who has worked with various organizations to build and implement transparent pay practices, offers insights on the benefits of pay transparency:
+XpanseHR Compensation Practice Senior Consultant David Birnbaum, who has worked with various organizations to build and implement transparent pay practices, offers insights on the benefits of pay transparency:

 “Pay transparency plays a vital role in building a culture of trust in the workplace,” says Birnbaum.
 “When employees understand how their compensation is determined and are provided with a clear and fair compensation structure, they are more likely to feel valued and respected by their employer.
 This, in turn, can help foster a more positive and productive work environment, which can help improve recruitment and retention.”